rom1504/rbot/README.md

 ### Roadmap

+ * Doing more complicated things :
+  * crafting things
- * Doing more complicated things : crafting things, getting anywhere even if it's hard, building things
+  * getting anywhere even if it's hard
+  * building things
- * Integrate other mineflayer functionnality : building, crafting, using chests, dispensers, enchantment tables, use vehicle, activate block
+ * Integrate other mineflayer functionnality :
+  * building
+  * crafting
+  * using chests, dispensers and enchantment tables
+  * use vehicle
+  * activate block
  * React to the world : for example if a mob attack the bot, the bot should defend itself
  * Improve/simplify the code